 Landscaping is designed to complement and enhance the natural and man-made environment.
 This may include irrigation systems and site amenities such as street furniture, specialty pavement, tree grates, walls, planters, fountains, fences, and lights.
-To the extent practical, plans should consider the following elements:
+Plans shall include the following elements:

-- 1. Conservation of natural roadside growth (vegetation) and scenery. - 2.
-Relocation of existing vegetation. - 3.
-Selective clearing and thinning of existing vegetation. - 4.
-Natural regeneration and succession of native plants. - 5.
-Plants purchased from Florida based nurseries. - 6.
-Large plants (plants equivalent or larger than those grown in 5 gallon containers) with combined value of 50% or more of the estimated value of all plants specified in the plans. - 7.
-Florida native plants with known provenance (original source of plants stock) to be as close to planting site as possible. - 8.
+- 1. Large plants as defined in the Basis of Estimates Manual pay item 580 with combined value of 50% or more of the estimated value of all plants specified in the plans. - 2.
 Plant selection and placement that: - a.
-Preserves visibility of signage - b.
-Minimizes roadside maintenance requirements - c.
-Reduces stormwater runoff volume and velocity - d.
-Promotes water conservation - e.
-Minimizes impacts to natural areas - f.
-Minimizes soil erosion - g.
-Avoids conflicts with existing and proposed above and below ground utilities - 9.
-Irrigation system design that: - a.
-Avoids overspray into the roadway, sidewalks, transit stops, etc. - b.
+Preserves visibility of community aesthetic features, permitted outdoor advertising signs, and highway signing - b.
+Adheres to agreed maintenance requirements established by District Maintenance Engineer or maintenance agreement - c.
+Complements the performance and function of existing stormwater systems - d.
+Adheres to Florida Friendly Landscaping, F.S.
+Section 335.167, The Department shall use and require the use of Florida-friendly landscaping practices, as defined in F.S.
+Section 373.185, in the construction and maintenance of all new state highways, wayside parks, access roads, welcome stations, and other state highway rights-of-way constructed upon or acquired after June 30, 2009 - e.
+Minimizes soil erosion - f.
+Avoids conflicts with existing and proposed ITS devices, above and below ground utilities - 3.
+When a part of the Contract Documents, Irrigation system design that: - a.
+Avoids overspray into the roadway, sidewalks, or any other paved surfaces, buildings, transit stops, etc. - b.
 Complies with state and local requirements (e.g., Florida Building Code, Water Management Districts, Florida Administrative Code, etc.) - c.
 Promotes water conservation (e.g., control system technologies including SMART irrigation technologies, reclaimed and reuse sources, etc.) - d.
-Includes durable materials (e.g., traffic rated materials, ultraviolet light resistant materials, etc.) - e.
-Considers local government entity maintenance standards and practices - 10.
-Recycled and recyclable materials.
+Uses durable materials that are traffic rated and ultraviolet light resistant